 - Don't substitute the pomegranate molasses with any other molasses.
 Instead, use extra lemon juice.

-You can serve Kisir with some fresh lettuce as an appetizer or as part of a mezze platter with Ezme Salad (Acili Ezme), Pacanga Boregi, Tirokafteri (Spicy Whipped Feta Dip), Muhammara - Acuka (Red Pepper Dip), or Barbunya (Turkish Style Borlotti Beans).
+You can serve Kisir with some fresh lettuce as an appetizer or as part of a mezze platter along with Ezme Salad (Acili Ezme), Pacanga Boregi, Tirokafteri (Spicy Whipped Feta Dip), Muhammara - Acuka (Red Pepper Dip), or Barbunya (Turkish Style Borlotti Beans).

 You can also serve Kisir as a light lunch or as a substantial dinner with some Patlican Kebabi (Eggplant Kebab), Adana Kebap, Guvec (Turkish Lamb Casserole), Baked Sea Bass in foil - Firinda Levrek, or Lamb Shish Kebab.